paperluigis/swayfall/README.md

 it works on sway 1.10, not sure about its compatibility with i3.

+the script is supposed to be run with pypy but cpython should work too

 ## running the thing
 ```console
 $ # assuming that we're in a python3 venv